Natuworkguy/GameBro/README.md

 ```
 ---

-## OR, if you want to go pro,
+# OR, if you want to go pro,

-You can write the code yourself, using the gamebro module
+You can write the code yourself, using the gamebro module (see [this document](scripting/basics.md).)

 ---